friedue/Notes/gene_set_enrichment_analyses.md

 <a name="enrichpw"></a>
 #### 2. enrichPW (ReactomePA package)

-This is useful because it can directly be used with `clusterProfiler::compareClusters`
+This is useful because its output can directly be used with `clusterProfiler::compareClusters`

 Based on [Yu et al, 2016](https://dx.doi.org/10.1039/C5MB00663E).